Boondoggle: Successful boondoggles

 While cost overruns are a common factor in declaring a project a boondoggle, that does not necessarily mean the project has no benefit.

 Time and cost overruns are common, even with successful projects, and the benefits of a project may ultimately outweigh them.
 For example, the cost of construction of the Sydney Opera House ballooned over 1,400 percent, but the building has since become an icon for the city and for Australia.

 Another example is "Cockcroft's Folly", a set of air scrubbers added, at great expense and complication, to the Windscale nuclear reactor late in the project's construction.
 However, the amount of radioactive fallout released by the 1957 Windscale fire was substantially reduced by the presence of the scrubbers.

-Koutoku Wamura (often misspelled Kotaku Wamura), a ten-term mayor of Fudai, Iwate, Japan, built a 16 m-high seawall during the 1970s to protect the village from tsunamis.
+Koutoku Wamura (often spelled Kotaku Wamura), a ten-term mayor of Fudai, Iwate, Japan, built a 16 m-high seawall during the 1970s to protect the village from tsunamis.
 The village council balked at the size of the wall and the cost, but Wamura persuaded them that it was the only way to protect lives.
 When the tsunami of 11 March 2011 struck Fudai, the village was left virtually untouched, and residents now visit Wamura's grave to pay their respects.

-In a late 1961 interview, Norbert Wiener, a professor and mathematician at MIT, dismissed the newly proposed Apollo program to land people on the Moon a "moondoggle".

 After its launch in 1990, and the discovery that a flaw in its optics meant that the Hubble Space Telescope was unable to carry out most of its science objectives, it was described as a "techno turkey".
 A repair mission in 1993 restored its capabilities, and successive maintenance missions have allowed it to be an invaluable tool for observation and understanding of the universe.